bbauska/taxtheRich/README.md

 # taxtheRich
 Let's Tax the Rich like they should be.
 Like they always were.

+# project2025 funded by 2 brothers, the Koch's

 # stoptheGRIFT

 # Drumpf is a dictator, fire him!